redemptive/Crafter/README.md

 Simply clone the repository and open the index.html file on any internet browser to run.

+## Controls

+Please read this.
+It's not as fun if you don't know how to play it!

 - WASD keys or arrow keys: move the player
 - E key: Action key.
 Chop down trees, mine rocks etc
+- C key: Toggle crafting menu

+### Crating Menu

+- W and S keys: select which item to craft
+- Space bar: craft